 Another way to get the job done is a la dog-poop style — a plastic bag around your hand.
 With your hand inside the plastic bag, pick up the vomit and turn the bag inside out.
 Seal it off before disposing of it.

-We all have towels at our disposal, whether fabric or paper, so this is a popular method for several cleaning jobs.
+Whether fabric or paper, we all have towels at our disposal, so this is a popular method for several cleaning jobs.
 Grab the towel and proceed to pick up the vomit.
-However, don’t rub, this will only make it worse.
+However, don’t rub.
+This will only make it worse.

-If you’re using a hand towel, make sure you remove all clumps from the fabric before cleaning it in the washing machine.
+If you’re using a hand towel, remove all clumps from the fabric before cleaning it in the washing machine.
 Otherwise, chunks can get stuck in the machine.

 If your carpet is thick, go over with a vacuum to remove all the sand.